cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 A "decaf448 group element" is the abstract element of the prime order group.
 An "element encoding" is the unique reversible encoding of a group element.
-An "internal representation" is a point on the curve used to implement decaf448. ch group element can have multiple equivalent internal representations.
+An "internal representation" is a point on the curve used to implement decaf448.
+Each group element can have multiple equivalent internal representations.

 Encoding, decoding, equality, and one-way map are defined in